+In fact, faxing by computer is not only common among physicians, it is central to their operations.
 "In the world of health IT, the only piece of standard equipment found in any hospital or doctor's office is the fax," Bob Lorsch, MMRGlobal's CEO, told Health Tech Zone.
 "Fax technologies now integrate into the most advanced electronic medical records systems because that is the standard the majority of physicians still want to use."

-As most doctors know, faxes are integral for several reasons.Their renowned security helps ensure patients' privacy, the ability to send authorized signatures expedites services and the ease of sending images gives physicians another medium to help carry out their jobs.
+As most doctors know, faxes are integral for several reasons.Their renowned security helps ensure patients' privacy, the ability to send authorized signatures expedites services, and the ease of sending images gives physicians another medium to help carry out their jobs.
 As the survey indicates, the medical industry's reliance on faxing doesn't appear to be dissipating anytime soon.